aiidateam/aiida-core/docs/source/working_with_aiida/caching.rst

 If you suspect a node is being reused in error (e.g. during development), it is also possible to manually *prevent* a specific node from being reused:

-1. For one of the cloned nodes, check that :meth:`~aiida.orm.nodes.Node.get_cache_source` returns a UUID.
+1. Load one of the nodes you suspect to be a clone.
+   Check that :meth:`~aiida.orm.nodes.Node.get_cache_source` returns a UUID.
    If it returns `None`, the node was not cloned.
 2. Clear the hashes of all nodes that are considered identical to this node: